-Registration becomes due when you accept gainful employment in California or become a California resident and must be paid within 20 days following that date to avoid penalties.
+Registration becomes due when you accept gainful employment in California or become a California resident (as defined in Section 516 of the Vehicle Code) and must be paid within 20 days following that date to avoid penalties.

 If you are on active duty you may operate a commercial vehicle owned by you without obtaining California registration provided the vehicle has valid registration in your home state or the state of military assignment at the time of registration, and is not used in a trade or business.

 NOTE: Any commercial vehicle owned by military personnel used in any business manner that provides that person with compensation is subject to California registration.